fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 up and sent to the analytics database in the FluxNinja ARC.
 This allows:

 - For the _Flow Labels_ to be used as filters or group-by
-- To see analytics for each _Flow Label_, e.g. distribution of its values
+- To see analytics for each _Flow Label_, for example: distribution of its values

 :::note